johnmathewii/Codes/README.md

 # Codes

-This is basic c programs operations on arrays: searching and sorting. will be refining some soon to make is pallatable.
+This is basic c programs operations on arrays: searching and sorting.

+Will be refining some soon to make it more pallatable.